Harden scores 42 points, Rockets hold off Celtics 115-104

 Terry Rozier got fouled on a 3-pointer at the five-minute mark, but missed all three free throws.

-It was 109-100 when Nene’s rebound gave Houston a second opportunity after a Gordon miss.
-It wound up in Harden’s hands and he stepped back and swished his final 3 of the game to push the lead back up to 12.
+It was 109-100 when Nene gave Houston a second opportunity after a Gordon miss.
+It wound up in Harden’s hands and he stepped back and swished his sixth 3 of the game to push the lead back up to 12.

 But leading 112-104 Harden fouled out when he was called for an offensive foul with 1:44 left.